cerbero90/lazy-json-pages/README.md

 When dealing with a lot of data, it may be a good idea to fetch only 1 item on the first page and leverage the length information on that page to calculate the total number of pages/items without having to load all the other items of that page.

 We can do that by calling `perPage()` with:
-- the number of items that we want to show per page (we can override the pagination default)
+- the number of items that we want to show per page (we can also override the pagination default)
 - the query parameter or header that holds the number of items per page

 ```php